All remaining plants are free to a good home. Donations welcome but not required. Original purchase information below for your reference.

 (Solanum lycopersicum) Like its namesake, this tomato is extraordinary in every way.
 This large, meaty, old-fashioned, globe-shaped variety is crack resistant and packed with great taste.
 Indeterminate, 70-75 days from transplant.

 The Abe Lincoln tomato, originating from the beloved American president’s home state, was introduced in 1923 by W. H. Buckbee seed company of Rockville, Illinois.
 It soon established itself in gardens nationwide, staying there even through the arrival of new hybrid varieties in the 1940s.
 This round, solid red tomato is known among gardeners for its high resistance to splitting.
-A new variety this year – I couldn’t resist since I was born on Lincoln’s birthday.
+This was a new variety last year and received rave reviews.

 (Solanum lycopersicum) Introduced by North Carolina SSE member Craig LeHoullier in 1991 from seed obtained from J. D. Green of Tennessee.
 Uniquely colored dusty rose-brown fruits weigh up to 12 ounces.
 Delicious sweet flesh.
 Indeterminate, 75-90 days from transplant.
-New for me this year.
+Another beautiful color variety.
+Larger than Nyagous Black and not quite as dark.

 (Solanum lycopersicum) Standard early variety developed by George Sparks of Salem, New Jersey and introduced in 1900 by Johnson and Stokes.
 Smaller 30-36″ plants with clusters of 4-5 ounce fruits.
 Very good flavor.
 Indeterminate, 60-70 days from transplant.
 Earliest producers for me.
 Nice for fried green tomatoes.

 (Solanum lycopersicum) Introduced to SSE in 1991 by R. W. Richardson of New York.
 Original seed obtained through a swap with a West Virginia gardener.
 Productive plants loaded with 7″ long red paste tomatoes.
 Rich full flavor and few seeds.
 Excellent for processing, especially good for salsa.
 Indeterminate, 85 days from transplant.
-New variety for me this year, but look like the Long Toms that I love for salsa because of its dryer texture.
+I love these for salsa and sauce because of its dryer texture.

 (Solanum lycopersicum) One of the two original Bavarian heirlooms from Diane Ott Whealy’s family that started SSE.
 Potato leaf plants produce large 1-2 pound fruits.
 Meaty flesh with few seeds, very little cracking or blossom scars.
 Full sweet flavor.
 Excellent for canning, freezing and slicing.
 Indeterminate, 85 days from transplant.
 Beautiful pale pink and large fruit.

 (Solanum lycopersicum) From Ohio tomato collector, Ben Quisenberry, who described it in his 1976 catalog: “The sweetest tomato you ever tasted.
 The yellow with streaks of red makes them very attractive and a gourmet’s joy when sliced.”
 Our finest bi-colored tomato—orange-yellow splashed with red.
 Winner of the 2008 SSE Tomato Tasting.
 Indeterminate, 75-90 days from transplant.
-New variety for me that I want to try for it’s beautiful color.
+New variety last year.
+It’s beautiful color and great taste are fun for slicing and adding color interest to salsa.

 (Solanum lycopersicum) Said to have originated in a village 20 miles from Budapest around 1900.
 Jerry Muller of Alabama (formerly of Tennessee) was the first SSE member to offer this variety; in 1988 he listed his seed source as Ed Simon of Pennsylvania.
 Huge pink oxheart fruits weigh upwards of one pound.
 Very few seeds and almost no cracking.
 One of our favorites for fresh eating, canning, and for making roasted tomato sauce.
 Indeterminate, 85 days from transplant.
 Fun shape and large fruit.